Intestinal Tumors in Cats and Dogs

 chemotherapy following surgical treatment provides any benefit to the pets.
 One

-that did not, but more studies are needed to determine what drugs and what combinations are the most effective for
+did not, but more studies are needed to determine what drugs and what combinations are the most effective for each

 Radiation therapy is not generally used for this particular disease due to concerns regarding